OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 }
 ```

-After that we should have plain-looking title inside a white strip.
-Let's change that with a few Fabric typography classes: add `ms-font-xxl` and `ms-fontWeight-light` after the ListHeader class on your title element.
-Our ListHeader should now look like the following:
+Now we should plain-looking title inside a white strip.
+Let's change that with a few Fabric typography classes: add `ms-font-xxl` and `ms-fontWeight-light` after the ListHeader class on   our  `<div class="ListHeader">Todo List</div>` element.
+This element should now look like the following:

 ```html
 <div class="ListHeader ms-font-xxl ms-fontWeight-light">Todo List</div>
 ```

-NOTE: `.ms-font-xxl` is a "base" typography class, each of which sets a size, color, font-family, and weight. `.ms-fontWeight-light` is one of several helper classes that override a single property and should usually be combined with a base typography class.
+**_NOTE_**: `.ms-font-xxl` is a "base" typography class, each of which sets a size, color, font-family, and weight. `.ms-fontWeight-light` is one of several helper classes that override a single property and should usually be combined with a base typography class.

 ## Step 6 – Adding more complex components

 Now, let's get our list up and running using some hard-coded content.
 In Part 2, we will use JavaScript to add real data and interactions.

 Go ahead and open up `dist/components/List/List.html` from your extracted Fabric .zip into your text editor, then copy all of the contents and paste it inside of `<div class="TodoList"></div>`.
-Your code should now look like this:
+This div should now look like the following:

 ```html
 <div class="TodoList">